Trash to Treasure

 The learner will:

-- create a construct of art to be exhibited in an Art Exhibit and Auction.
+- create recycled art to be exhibited in an Art Exhibit and Auction.

 - identify organizations in the community that promote recycling efforts or projects.